CMM COMPASS

 Contents.

-This page explores the fundamental principles of laser CMMs, their advantages, key differences from traditional measurement methods, specific use cases, and product comparisons from leading manufacturers such as Keyence, Creaform, Kreon, and Scantech.
+This page explains the basic principles of Laser CMMs, their advantages, how they differ from traditional measurement methods, common use cases, and product comparisons from manufacturers such as KEYENCE, Creaform, Kreon, and Scantech.

-A Laser CMM, or 3D Scanning CMM, is a hybrid metrology solution that utilizes laser triangulation or structured light technology to perform non-contact measurements.
-Unlike traditional CMMs that use a tactile probe to touch points on an object, laser CMMs capture the entire geometry of a part by scanning it and generating a "point cloud"—a dense collection of data points that represent the surface geometry.
+A Laser CMM, or 3D scanning CMM, is a metrology system that uses laser triangulation, structured light, or similar optical technology to perform non-contact measurement.
+Unlike traditional CMMs that use a tactile probe to collect individual points, Laser CMMs scan the surface of a part and generate a point cloud: a dense set of data points representing the part’s geometry.

-Laser CMMs typically consist of a scanning head, tracking system, and powerful software suite.
-Some models are portable, allowing measurements to be taken directly on the shop floor without moving large or delicate parts.
+Laser CMMs typically consist of a scanning head, tracking system, and measurement software.
+Some models are portable, allowing users to measure parts directly on the shop floor without moving large, heavy, or delicate workpieces.

 Differences Between CMM Measurement and 3D Scanning